 Taken up a notch (from its usual display) in BW039, where Ash is trying to get his attention.
 Trip obviously sees Ash but decides to turn the other way.
 Ash's expression is priceless.

 The Strategist: What makes him a good battler, in general, isn't that he has powerful Pokémon (though this does help contribute to it).
-It's that he's a very good strategist, making very good use of basic techniques and common sense (his Tranquill and Frillish's abilities are the reason he pummelled Ash so badly in their 5-on-5 match).
+It's that he's a very good strategist, making very good use of basic techniques and common sense.
 However, this is also his Achilles' Heel — he thinks things through so logically and by-the-book that unexpected results and outside-the-box strategies catch him by surprise, which tends to lead to his defeat.
 This is how Ash and Pikachu defeat him — by powering up Pikachu's Iron Tail with Electro Ball, they not only match but surpass Serperior's Dragon Tail and defeat it.

 The Worf Effect: Poor Conkeldurr - every time it appears, in each stage of its evolutionary line, it's purpose is to look tough and imposing so that it's opponents come off impressive for defeating it.